Gimme Some Oven

 4. Fold about a third of the beaten eggs into the chocolate mixture using a large rubber spatula until only a few streaks of egg are visible.
 Fold in half of the remaining egg foam, and then the last half of the foam, until the mixture is totally homogenous.
 Do not overstir.

 5. Scrape the batter into the prepared springform pan and smooth the surface with a rubber spatula.
 Place the roasting pan on the oven rack and VERY carefully pour in enough boiling water to come about halfway up the sides of the springform pan.
-Bake for 20 minutes.
+Bake for 35-40 minutes, until the sides of the cake begin to pull away from the edges of the pan.
 Carefully remove the springform pan from the water bath and set it on a wire rack; cool to room temperature.
-Cover and refrigerate until cool.
+Cover and refrigerate until completely chilled.

 6. About 30 minutes prior to serving, run a knife around the edges of the cake and carefully remove the sides of the springform pan.
 Carefully slip a spatula under the parchment to loosen and remove the pan base and transfer the cake to a serving platter.
 If desired, lightly dust the cake with powdered sugar and top with berries.
 To slice, use a sharp, thin-bladed knife, dipping the knife into a pitcher of hot water and wiping the blade before each cut.